Amir-Rastkhadiv/fun-gym/README.md

         - How are you going to make it intuitive and interactive?

         -  Which structure will we use?
+Simple or Complex?
+Linear or Non-Linear?
+How about something flexible?

      - User interaction:

+     There are five main concerns in interaction design.
+Therefore, Fun Gym should be consistent, predictable, learnable, visible, and provide clear and intuitive feedback.

         -  How to mitigate the chance of user error?
+Where do users go?
+How can they return to the safety page?
+How could they report it?

         -  When will users be made aware of system changes?
 How?